 Answer: Don't get stomach flu viruses in your mouth.

 When someone in your household comes down with the stomach flu (viral gastroenteritis), it is highly likely that someone else will come down with it in approximately 48 hours.
+(It can take a full week or more for the next person to fall victim, though.)
 When you have a baby or toddler who is throwing up all over you and grabbing at their sore bottom while you change their diarrhea filled diaper (and then grab your face on the way to the bathtub), it is very difficult to protect yourself.
 However, if an older child or adult is sick, you have a much better chance.
 I have gotten dozens of e-mails from people telling me that they did successfully contain the stomach flu to just one person in their house.
 So, it is possible.
 If anyone has successfully contained the stomach flu to just 1 person in your house, please e-mail me your secrets and I'll post them here.